HL7/fhir-us-ndh/input/pagecontent/index.md

 The following are security conformance requirements for the overall program/system:

-- NDH implementers SHOULD establish a risk analysis and management regime that conforms with HIPAA security regulatory requirements.
-In addition, implementers in the US Federal systems SHOULD conform with the risk management and mitigation requirements defined in NIST 800 series documents.
-This SHOULD include security category assignment in accordance with NIST 800-60 vol. 2 Appendix D.14.
-The coordination of risk management and the related security and privacy controls – policies, administrative practices, and technical controls – SHOULD be defined in the Business Associate Agreements.
+- NDH implementers in the US Federal systems SHOULD conform with the risk management and mitigation requirements defined in NIST 800 series documents associated with providing access to PII.
+The coordination of relevant risk management and the related security and privacy controls - policies, administrative practices, and technical controls - SHOULD be defined in the Data Use Agreements.
 - The time service used for auditing SHOULD be documented in the Business Associate Agreements.